Updated: Jun 8

 The episode was an interview recorded by Crime Stoppers' Lexie Jeuniewic, who sat down with Detective Superintendent Jane Welsh of Victoria Police’s Cybercrime Division, and Scott Wall, Chief Information Officer at BankVic, to have a wide-ranging chat about all things scam prevention.

 How did we put it together?

-Before the initial recording, I sat down with the CSV team to discuss how they might like to record the discussion, and some things to look out for while recording to improve the final result.
+I sat down with the CSV team beforehand to discuss the best method of recording, and gave some suggestions on some things to look out for while recording to improve the final result.